remotestorage/django-remotestorage/README.md

 * UNHOSTED_DAV_SENDFILE (bool, default: False)

-	Pass Storage.path to httpd frontend via "X-Sendfile" header instead of the actual contents upon request, so that response can be served by frontend daemon directly without backend app involved.
+	Pass Storage.path (if supported by backend) to httpd frontend via "X-Sendfile" header instead of the actual contents upon request, so that response can be served by frontend daemon directly without backend app involved.

 * UNHOSTED_DAV_ACCEL (string, default: None)